Runcorn Town F.C.: Notable former players

 James McShane scored 163 goals in 288 appearances between 2007 and 2016.

 Craig Cairns scored 133 goals in 142 appearances between 2016 and 2022.

 Nick Haughton made 14 appearances during the 2013/14 season before joining Fleetwood Town.
 He played in the Football League with Fleetwood and also won the FA Trophy at Wembley with AFC Fylde in 2019.

 Tom Crawford made 6 appearances on loan from Chester during the 2017/18 season.
-He joined League 2 side Notts County in 2018.
+He joined League 2 side Notts County in 2018, before moving on to Hartlepool United in 2020.

 Mark McGregor made 36 appearances between 2016 and 2018 and was also Assistant Manager.
 He has a wealth of experience in the Football League with Wrexham, Burnley, Blackpool and Port Vale.

 Louis Moss made 3 appearances in 2017.
 He also has 8 caps for Barbados.

+Kevin Ellison made 14 appearances during the 2023/24 season.
+He has many years of experience in professional football having played in the Premier League as well as over 500 Football League appearances.